copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - Eating disenchanter meat while hallucinating will remove the hallucination instead of an intrinsic.
 If permanently hallucinating, this will break you out of it as well, similar to wielding Grayswandir.
+- The Castle drawbridge may fail to close 20% of the time when using the passtune.

 ### Interface changes